KoheiIchikawa/arrayjob-runner/README.md

     A program that accepts a single command-line argument and processes it accordingly.
 If the processing fails, it should return a non-zero exit status.
 Tasks that return a non-zero exit status are logged in the standard error.
 You can use `task_template.sh` as a template.

     This program can also be executed manually for testing purposes.
-Before running bulk processes with ArrayJob, you can perform a preliminary test by providing a test input as a command-line argument and executing this program.
+Before running bulk processes with ArrayJob, you can perform a preliminary test by executing this program with a test input given as a command-line argument.

 3. Run `arrayjob-runner.sh`: